How it’s changed!

 We can’t recommend paragraph spacing enough.

-It might not be grammatically correct in the context of an English exam, but it makes things a heck of a lot easier to read, and readers are more likely to stop and process something that looks clear and engaging ✅
+It might not be grammatically correct in the context of an English exam, but it makes things a heck of a lot easier to read.
+People reading are more likely to stop and process something that looks clear and engaging ✅

 Finished a sentence?
 Next line.